osbridge/openconferenceware/README.markdown

 # OpenConferenceWare

-## Recent Developments
+## Recent Developments - Important!

-We are updating OCW on the master branch, upgrading to a modern version of Rails and working towards [other goals](https://github.com/osbridge/openconferenceware/wiki/Roadmap).
+The current master branch is running on Rails 3.2.14, but the authentication system is presently broken.
+We are working on fixing this and towards [other goals](https://github.com/osbridge/openconferenceware/wiki/Roadmap).

+While we undertake this work, the Gemfile loads the `sqlite3` the database adapter and has `mysql2` and `pg` commented out.
+We support all of these databases, and are testing them on CI, so if you'd like to use a database other than sqlite, you'll want to maintain a branch with a modified gemfile and merge changes to master into your branch in order to keep up-to-date.

 ### Current Build Status